 Fifthly, the same work of Engels', whose arguments about the withering away of the state everyone remembers, also contains an argument of the significance of violent revolution.
-Engels' historical analysis of its role becomes a veritable panegyric on wolent revolution.
+Engels' historical analysis of its role becomes a veritable panegyric on violent revolution.
 This, "no one remembers".
-It is not done in modern socialist parties to talk or even think about the significance of this idea, and it plays no part whatever in their asignificance of this idea, and it plays no part whatever in their inseparably bound up with the "withering away" of the state into one harmonious whole.
+It is not done in modern socialist parties to talk or even think about the significance of this idea, and it plays no part whatever in their daily propaganda and agitation among the people.
+And yet it is inseparably bound up with the "withering away" of the state into one harmonious whole.